Overtime (sports): Record and notable overtime games

+Overtime formats

-The Kansas System was first implemented in 1970.
+The Kansas System was first implemented in 1971.
 The original Kansas System had each team start on the 10-yard line.
-Throughout the state that first year, seventy games went into overtime with one game requiring five overtime periods to determine a winner.
+Throughout the state that first year, 70 games went into overtime with one game requiring five overtime periods to determine a winner.
 After the system was reviewed positively by the majority of state's coaches and administrators, Kansas State High School Activities Association leadership presented the system to the National Federation of State High School Associations, who approved giving state associations the option of using the overtime system for two years.
 Two years later the overtime system became a permanent option for state associations use.

 Another type of overtime system was once used by the California Interscholastic Federation.
-Known as the "California tiebreaker", it was used in high school football from 1968 through the 1970s and '80s.
+Known as the "California tiebreaker", it was used in high school football from 1968 through the 1970s and 1980s.
 The California tiebreaker starts with the ball placed at the 50-yard line, and the teams run four plays each (a coin toss decides who gets to go first), alternating possession at the spot of the ball after every play.
 If no one manages to score (field goals are not allowed), then the team that is in its opponents' territory at the conclusion of the eight plays is awarded one point and declared the winner.
 When the California tiebreaker was finally phased out, it was replaced by the Kansas tiebreaker.

+The Louisiana High School Athletic Association did not adopt the Kansas tiebreaker for its playoffs until 1977, as did Texas per the University Interscholastic League and Texas Association of Private and Parochial Schools through 1995.
+Prior to this, for Louisiana, if a game ended tied, the team with the most first downs was declared the winner; if that was tied, the next criterion was penetrations inside the opponents' 20-yard line.
+On at least two occasions, both of those criteria were even following a drawn match, forcing a replay.
+As for Texas, tiebreakers were as follows: first, most penetrations on or inside opponents' 20; second, first downs; third, total yardage; and a coin toss if all of those failed.